servomekanism/radare2-cheatsheet/README.md

 wa jmp 0x08048641 @loc  : write assembly jmp location at memory location (need to be writable with: r2 -w filename.bin) e io.cache=1            : set so that the write is being done only in memory and not on the file

-dm                      : Show memory maps dmm                     : List modules (libraries, binaries loaded in memory) dmi [addr|libn] [symna] : List symbols of target lib
+dm                      : Show memory maps (libc won't show until we get into main, or the program entry point) dm.                     : Show map name and permissions etc, for current address dm=                     : Show memory maps using ASCII-art bars dmm                     : List modules (libraries, binaries loaded in memory), libc wont show before getting into entry point dmi [addr|libn] [symna] : List symbols of target lib dmi libc system         : find the address of system() in the loaded libc

 ragg2 (outside)         : creates a De Brujin Sequence, cyclic/unique pattern. ragg2 -P 100 -r         : creates a cyclic pattern of 100 bytes printed as raw bytes